Trap House (film)

 Trap House is a 2025 action thriller film directed by Michael Dowse and written by Gary Scott Thompson and Tom O'Connor.
-It stars Dave Bautista, Jack Champion, Sophia Lillis, Tony Dalton, Whitney Peak, Inde Navarrette, Zaire Adams, Kate del Castillo, and Bobby Cannavale.

-The film was released in the United States on November 14, 2025, by Aura Entertainment.

-Premise

-In El Paso, Texas, an undercover DEA agent (Bautista) and his partner embark on a game of cat and mouse with their own teenage children, who are using their parents' tactics and intel to rob a dangerous cartel.
+Set in El Paso, Texas, the film follows an undercover DEA agent (Dave Bautista) and his colleagues in a game of cat and mouse with their teenage children, who use their parents' tactics and intel to rob a dangerous cartel.

+The cast includes Jack Champion, Sophia Lillis, Blu del Barrio, Tony Dalton, Whitney Peak, Inde Navarrette, Zaire Adams, Kate del Castillo, and Bobby Cannavale.
+It was released in the United States on November 14, 2025, by Aura Entertainment.